 Take an audio tour while driving to see haunting attractions in Miami, including insight into the Coral Castle.

 ‘The Pink Lady’ as she is affectionately known, is a hotel in a Castle atop wind-swept dunes.
 The building was constructed in 1924, featuring a Mediterranean and Moorish style with arched openings, red clay tile roofing, balconies, and towers.
-Spending a night in the hotel’s King Suite is an experience shared with notable figures in history like F. Scott Fitzgerald and Franklin D. Roosevelt.
+Spending a night in the hotel’s King Suite at the Don Cesar Hotel is an experience shared with notable figures in history like F. Scott Fitzgerald and Franklin D. Roosevelt.

 Interestingly, after opening as a hotel in 1928, there was a change in the 1940s when it became an army hospital.
 Following years of neglect, the building was on route to being demolished when a hotelier saved the 10-story castle from being destroyed.
 With seaside views, a large pool, and a spa, this is the ideal Castle to spend a night in Florida.